shengyuan-lu/shengyuan-lu/README.md

 📱 Download [TOEFL Speaking Helper](https://shengyuan-lu.com/toefl-helper-app-website/) on [Apple App Store](https://apps.apple.com/us/app/toefl-speaking-helper/id1547083580)

 ## Stats 💯
-Note: Due to recent harassment against me and my team, I have temporarily increased the security level on all my public repositories.
+Due to recent harassments against me and my team, I have temporarily increased the security level on all my public repositories.
 Currently, only people I know in person may contribute to my projects.
 I sincerely apologize for any inconveniences.

 Contribution | Language
 --- | ---